• Skip to main content

 Targets: Normal healthy eyes.

 What it is: Neuropathy in type 2 diabetes is very common over time and loss of sensation may result in unnoticed infections and wounds.
+In prediabetes, people can get neuropathy symptoms such as tingling, numbness or pain, particularly in the legs.
 Getting feet checked with a monofilament at office visits as well as checking your feet daily with a mirror for any cuts, bruises, discoloration will help to prevent problems.
 See our foot care guide over here.

 When to do it: Every office visit (at least once/year) and checking feet daily at home (very important).